 Starfire Publishing, London, 2021.
 Paperback.
 First ever paperback edition.
 Sewn bound in sturdy covers, 320 pages.
 Reprint of the second edition.
-Latest estimates from publishers are that stock will be available around mid December.
-Pre-order your copy today!
+Brand New/Fine.

 The reprinting of the Typhonian Trilogies continues with the release of the fourth volume in the series, Nightside of Eden, which opens the second trilogy.
 Nightside of Eden was first published by Muller in 1977, and subsequently reissued with an errata page by Skoob Publishing in 1994.
 A second edition was issued by Starfire Publishing in 2014, sadly some of these copies were lost in a fire.
 Freshly typeset in an octavo format of 320 pages, with a frontispiece, a twenty-page section of plates, illustrated endpapers and a full-colour dustjacket, it incorporated the errata from the Skoob reissue, together with further corrections noted subsequently in Kenneth Grant’s personal copy of the book.
 Where possible, plates were rephotographed, many reproduced in colour for the first time.